zxrepo/tbblue/docs/readme-esxdos.txt

-Users wishing to use esxDOS with their boards / cased ZX Spectrum Next computers need to first download 0.8.6b4 (minimum) esxDOS distribution from www.esxdos.org and then do the following under NextZXOS
+Users wishing to use esxDOS with their boards / cased ZX Spectrum Next computers need to first download the 0.8.6 (minimum) esxDOS distribution from www.esxdos.org and then do the following under NextZXOS

 1. Create two folders on the root folder named c:/bin/ and c:/sys/ by giving: